JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  5  6  7  8
 ```

-The basic information about matrices can be obtained using the same functions as for vectors
+The same functions can obtain the basic information about matrices as for vectors.

 ```jldoctest matrices
 julia> typeof(m)